 How Safe is Morocco?
 (Our Take)

-Last year, over 10 million people visited Morocco, making it the most touristed country in all of Africa!
-Countries don’t hit those sort of tourism numbers if they are dangerous.
-Case closed.
+Last year, over 10 million people visited Morocco, making it the most visited country in all of Africa!
+Countries generally don’t hit those sort of tourism numbers if they are dangerous.

 But this doesn’t mean that crime doesn’t happen, and like anywhere else in the world, you’re going to want to exercise caution and be aware of your surroundings at all times.